 The selection of the vegetation indices (VIs) used for the winter wheat and triticale yield analysis depended on several factors.
 First of all, we only considered the same satellite data spatial resolution.
 Another factor determining our choices was the prevalence in the literature and the comparability with the yield of cereal crops.
-The VIs were calculated on the basis of the reflectance of wavelength bands registered by Sentinel-2 at spatial resolution 10 m (squared pixels $10 \times 10 \text{ m}$).
+The VIs were calculated on the basis of the reflectance of wavelength bands registered by Sentinel-2 at spatial resolution 10 m (squared pixels 10×10 m).
 The Normalized Differential Vegetation Index (NDVI) allows us to determine the indirect absorption of photosynthetic radiation on a landscape scale.
-NDVI calculation is based on the contrast between the largest reflection in the near-infrared band and the absorption in the red band.
-In the case of this index, the difference in reflection in the near-infrared and red bands is divided by their sum.
+NDVI calculation is based on the contrast between the largest reflection in the near-infrared and red bands is divided by their sum.
 This approach compensates for the differences in the radiation amounts in both bands.
 It is believed that NDVI is more sensitive to small amounts of vegetation [22,23].